gillesvink/circle-of-confusion/README.md

 cargo add circle-of-confusion --features no-std
 ```

-Or in your Python project (managed by uv, but it's just available in pip as well):
+Or in your Python project:
 ```bash
 uv add circle-of-confusion
 ```